 Regularly eating too much protein and not enough healthy carbs, such as sweet potatoes, can cause all sorts of health issues including kidney problems and osteoporosis.

-Furthermore, since most of today’s meat (even grass-fed meat) is higher in saturate fat, over-indulgence of meat can increase the risk of heart disease.
+Furthermore, since most of today’s meat (even grass-fed meat) is higher in saturated fat, over-indulgence of meat can increase the risk of heart disease.

 Why is the Paleo Diet Difficult?